colinmollenhour/pulumi-gcp-vault/README.md

 # Next Steps

-From this point you will probably want to set up a permanent domain name and restrict the access to the service to bolster security.
-But, you now have a working Hashicorp Vault service that, while not "highly available", should still be extremely reliable for small deployments.
+From this point you will probably want to restrict the access to the service to bolster security.
+But, you now have a working self-hosted but serverless Hashicorp Vault service that, while not "highly available", should still be extremely reliable for small deployments.